stevedepp/gcp-mon-log/README.md

 #

-> First step is to set up locally.
-Then, set up a GCP project and link it to your billing account.
+> Then, set up a GCP project and link it to your billing account.
 I will be setting up environment variables as we go to facilitate tear down later on.

 ### Setup GCP